 Policy

-Choose a protection level, set the low-trust and block lines, and turn individual trust signals on or off — all on one page.
+Choose a protection level, set the low-trust and block lines, and turn individual signals on or off — all on one tab.

 Overview

-The Policy page controls how Security behaves: whether it runs at all, where it draws the low-trust and block lines, and which signals it watches.
+Policy is the fourth tab of the Security page, reached from Audience → Security.
+It controls how Security behaves: whether it runs at all, where it draws the low-trust and block lines, and which signals it watches.
 It replaces the old separate Rules and Settings pages — everything now lives here.
 (The old /rules and /settings links redirect here automatically.)

 Security monitoring

-A master switch at the top turns the whole engine on or off:
+A master switch at the top, Score every visitor in real time, turns the whole engine on or off:

 • On — every visitor is scored in real time and can be flagged or auto-blocked

 • Off — no signals are evaluated and no visitor is scored or blocked.
-The rest of the page dims to show monitoring is paused.
+The rest of the tab dims to show monitoring is paused.

 Turning monitoring off doesn't clear existing statuses or blocks — visitors simply stop being scored.
 Turn it back on and scoring resumes from where it left off.